ryansnowboarder/zulip/README.dev.md

 Trusty base image, but later you can run `vagrant destroy` and then `vagrant up` again to rebuild the environment and it will be much faster.

+On Windows,  run `npm install --no-bin-links`, and scroll to the "All Systems" instructions located way far below.
+Start from after `npm install`.
+The problem is symbolic linking is being attempted on Windows and crashes `vagrant up`.

-Once that finishes, you can run the development server as follows:
+Once `vagrant up` finshes, you can run the development server as follows:

 ```
 vagrant ssh -- -L9991:localhost:9991